MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ---
-title: "Quickstart: Perform a web search with C# - Bing Web Search REST API"
+title: "Quickstart: Perform a web search with C# - Bing Web Search API"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send requests to the Bing Web Search REST API using C#, and receive a JSON response.
+description: Use this quickstart to send requests to the Bing Web Search API using C#.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen